justarecipe/justarecipe.github.io/_posts/2020-04-03-shredded-kale-salad-with-roasted-chickpeas.md

 Heat oven to 375 degree.
 Line baking sheet with parchment paper and set aside.

 Pat chickpeas dry and place in a small bowl.
 Add olive oil, garlic powder, Parmesan, salt and pepper, and mix until evenly coated.
-Place chickpeas on lined baking sheet in a single layer.
+Place chickpeas on the lined baking sheet in a single layer.
 Bake 40 minutes, tossing halfway through until crispy.

 In a medium bowl, add olive oil, lemon juice, Worcestershire sauce, Dijon mustard, garlic powder, salt and pepper.
 Whisk the dressing until well incorporated.
 In a large bowl, add the kale greens and dressing, using your fingers to massage the greens and dressing, adding a bit more dressing as you go so that it's coated to your liking.